semarie/build-rust/README.md

 ```

 If you want that as your default cargo, don't forget to add it to the `PATH`.

+## Why do we Need this Script?

+Why not just use `rustup`?
+In short, OpenBSD has tier 3 Rust support, meaning
+that the rust upstream does not make binaries available via `rustup`.
+There are
+a couple of reasons for this.

 ### Reason 1: Cross compiling.